Nvawo/Artificial-Intelligence-in-Software-Engineering/README.md

-rtificial intelligence in Software Engineering
+Artificial intelligence in Software Engineering

  Overview
 This repository documents my hands-on experience integrating AI into software engineering tasks such as debugging, refactoring, and optimization.
 Each project demonstrates a clear before-and-after transformation.